keithmifsud/keithmifsud/README.md

 Full-stack developer and senior engineer.
 ---------------------

-Been coding professionally for over 10 years
+Been coding professionally for 15 years

 *   🌍  I'm based everywhere there's an internet connection
 *   🖥️  See my portfolio at [Website and Blog](http://keith-mifsud.me)